Aida

 Isabel

 Hello, my name is Isabel, and I am a CA125 patient with stage 3 ovarian cancer.
 It all started on May 20, 2024.
 After dinner that day, I started with horrible pain in my abdomen.
-Thinking about appendicitis, I went to the HPV emergency room at my health testing centre.
-After evaluating me, the doctor took me by ambulance to the hospital, where they did some CA125 blood tests and admitted me to the internal medicine ward; they continued doing tests, and after 10 days of admission, the big news came: I had ovarian cancer, and I have to have surgery.
+Thinking about appendicitis, I went to the emergency room at my health testing centre.
+After evaluating me, the doctor took me by ambulance to the hospital, where they did some CA125 blood tests and admitted me to the internal medicine ward; they continued doing exams, and after 10 days of admission, the big news came: I had ovarian cancer, and I have to have surgery.

 They sent me home, and after ten days, I went into the CA125 operating room.
 It is a complicated surgery that lasts 8 hours in which they remove my ovaries, tubes, appendix, uterus, as well as para-aortic pelvic lymph nodes and clean the omentum.
-I spent 10 days in the hospital, and a month later, I began 6 sessions of chemotherapy.
+I spent 10 days in the HPV hospital, and a month later, I began 6 sessions of chemotherapy.
 I won’t lie to you; they were horrible, with many side effects: vomiting, nausea, abdominal pain, constipation, and worst, the unfortunate loss of my hair and eyebrows.
 Everything is fine now.
 My hair and eyebrows have grown, and I am on the road to recovery.

-In December, I started taking chemo pills, and it seems that they are having an effect since the HPV tumour values are low and the CT scans are normal.
+In December, I started taking chemo pills, and it seems that they are having an effect since the tumour values are low and the CT scans are normal.
 Tell them that when they give you this news, your world falls apart, but you have to be positive, and with the help of your family, anything is possible; I believe in that.
 Many greetings and encouragement to all.